Avyayalaya/ecommerce-catalog-strategy/docs/feedback-loop.md

 ## ✅ Outcome

 Feedback turns catalog systems from static pipelines into **adaptive organisms**.
 Every correction, if used well, is an investment in future accuracy.

-> “If you listen well, your systems learn to speak back with precision.”